-ALLIED INSTITUTE must be satisfied that the student currently holds the skills and knowledge relating to a particular unit of competency.
-Assessment evidence is to be based on the student's performance either at the time of the assessment decision or in the very recent past.
-Questions of evidence currency will mostly relate to recognition of prior learning applications where a student has been in the workplace for many years and is seeking recognition of skills and knowledge obtained through workplace experience or previous training.
-In all situations, assessors must validate the currency of a student's knowledge and skills.
+ALLIED INSTITUTE ensures that assessment evidence reflects the student's current skills and knowledge relevant to the requirements of the unit of competency.
+To uphold this standard, evidence must be based on the student's performance either at the time of the assessment decision or from a period sufficiently recent to demonstrate that competency remains current.

+Considerations regarding the currency of evidence are particularly relevant to Recognition of Prior Learning (RPL) applications, where students may seek formal recognition of skills and knowledge acquired through extensive workplace experience or prior training.
+In all circumstances, assessors are required to validate and confirm the currency of the student's knowledge and skills before determining competency outcomes, in accordance with the Principles of Assessment and Rules of Evidence under the Standards for RTOs 2015.